msreynolds/askHelloWorld/README.md

 Usage:
 ```
-echo user: "Alexa, ask hello world What is the most fun a developer can have?
+echo user: "Alexa, ask hello world Do you know what sound a cow makes?
-Alexa: "The most fun a developer can have is working for Charter"
+Alexa: "A cow says moo"
 ```

 Instructions: